-Hence, when trading CFDs, it is quite important that the trader makes use of stop losses that are well placed that can either realise the profit that the trader aims to achieve or can stop a loss when the trade goes in the other direction.
+Hence, when trading CFDs, the trader must make use of stop losses that are well placed that can either realize the profit that the trader aims to achieve or can stop a loss when the trade goes in the other direction.

-Binary Options are a relatively well known exotic option on Wall Street and have been used for a number of years.
+Binary Options are a relatively well-known exotic option on Wall Street and have been used for many years.
 It was only in about 2008 that they were being offered on the retail market to average investors.
 One needs to understand the basics of binary options before they can start trading them.

-A binary option is in essence a variant of a traditional financial option.
-It has the same characteristics, namely a strike, expiry time and price.
+A binary option is in essence a variant of a traditional financing option.
+It has the same characteristics, namely a strike, expiry time, and price.
 The difference between a binary option and a CFD is that a binary option has a binary payoff.
 The trader can either get 1 (or 100) or 0.

 This makes Binary Options a relatively straightforward type of instrument as the trader knows from the outset how much they are likely to gain or lose on the investment.
-It gives a certain degree of certainty for the investment which allows a range of binary option strategies to be employed.
+It gives a certain degree of certainty to the investment which allows a range of binary options strategies to be employed.

 These are a relatively new investment instrument that has been made available on the market.
 They are a combination of a binary Option and a CFD.
 They are essentially contracts where the trader can either enter a PUT or a CALL.

-In its essence, a digital contract offers the trader the chance to enter a binary like trade with a number of different strike levels.
-It also offers the trader the chance to exit the trade prior to expiry and realise the profit.
+In its essence, a digital contract offers the trader the chance to enter a binary like trade with several different strike levels.
+It also offers the trader the chance to exit the trade before expiry and realize the profit.

-These strike levels range from those that are close in the money (near current price) to deep out of the money (far away from strike).
-Hence, the range of payoffs that are available to the trader are quite diverse.
-The trader could make small gains on the instruments by entering contracts which are close to in the money.
+These strike levels range from those that are close in the money (near current price) to deep out of the money (far away from the strike).
+Hence, the range of payoffs that are available to the trader is quite diverse.
+The trader could make small gains on the instruments by entering contracts that are close to in the money.
 They could also make large gains on those contracts that are far out of the money.